seb86/WooCommerce-Subscription-Shortcodes/README.md

 # Contributing

 If you have a patch, or stumbled upon an issue with the shortcodes, you can contribute this back to the code.
-Please read the [contributor guidelines](https://github.com/seb86/WooCommerce-Subscription-Shortcodes/blob/master/CONTRIBUTING.md) for more information how you can do this.
+Please read the [contributor guidelines](https://github.com/seb86/WooCommerce-Subscription-Shortcodes/blob/master/CONTRIBUTING.md) for more information on how you can do this.

 ---